 This gene encodes the extracellular cholesterol esterifying enzyme, lecithin-cholesterol acyltransferase.
 The esterification of cholesterol is required for cholesterol transport.
 Mutations in this gene have been found to cause fish-eye disease as well as LCAT deficiency. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LCAT Gene

 LCAT (Lecithin-Cholesterol Acyltransferase) is a Protein Coding gene.
-Diseases associated with LCAT include complete lcat deficiency and fish-eye disease.
+Diseases associated with LCAT include fish-eye disease and norum disease.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include apolipoprotein A-I binding and phosphatidylcholine-sterol O-acyltransferase activity.
 An important paralog of this gene is PLA2G15.

 UniProtKB/Swiss-Prot for LCAT Gene